facebookresearch/fairseq2/CONTRIBUTING.md

 conventions.
 You can check out any Python file in our code base to study how we format our docstrings.

-To build and test out the library documentation, run the following commands.
+To build and test out the library documentation, run the following commands:

 ```sh
 cd doc